15-30 min4 servingsAmerican

 Ingredients

-• 1 3/4 lbs boneless skinless chicken thighs
+• 1 ¾ lbs. boneless skinless chicken thighs, trimmed

-Bulgogi is a traditional Korean dish that starts as a braise (as here) but ends up as a skillet fry-up (see the Beyond).
-It’s absurdly aromatic, although we’ve simplified it a bit for the American supermarket (again, see the Beyond to go over the top).
+Bulgogi is a traditional Korean dish that starts as a braise (as here) but ends up as a skillet fry-up.
+It’s absurdly aromatic, although we’ve simplified it a bit for the American supermarket.
 This dish is a sweet and spicy mix that should be served alongside cooked long-grain white rice and lots of kimchi.

 INSTRUCTIONS

-1. Mix the onion, garlic, broth, cider, soy sauce, sesame oil, brown sugar, ginger, and chile paste in the cooker until the brown sugar dissolves.
+1. Mix the apple cider vinegar, sesame oil, chicken broth, soy sauce, light brown sugar, garlic cloves, yellow onion, ginger and red chile paste in the inner pot until the brown sugar dissolves.
 Stir the chicken into the sauce and lock the lid onto the pot.

-Press Pressure cook on Max pressure for 10 minutes with the Keep Warm setting off.
+Pressure Cook on Max for 10 minutes with the Keep Warm setting off.

-Press Meat/Stew or Pressure cook (Manual) on High pressure for 12 minutes with the Keep Warm setting off.
+Press Meat/Stew or Pressure Cook (Manual) on High for 12 minutes with the Keep Warm setting off.

 4. Use the quick-release method to bring the pot’s pressure back to normal.
 Unlatch the lid and open the pot.
 Spoon the chicken and sauce into bowls; top with the scallions and sesame seeds.